Tembo Savings logo

 Start saving for your first home with our market-leading Lifetime ISA

-Save up to £4,000 per tax year in our Cash Lifetime ISA.
-You’ll get a 25% free boost to your savings, plus our market-leading 4.3% AER interest rate (variable).
-Download our award-winning app and open an account to join the 350,000 already saving.
+If you're aged 18-39, you can save up to £4,000 per tax year in our Cash Lifetime ISA.
+You’ll get a 25% free boost to your savings up to £1,000, plus our market-leading 4.75% AER interest rate (variable).
+Download our award-winning app and open an account to join the 350,000 already saving

 Get started